The Amazing Race Vietnam 2012

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2012 is the first season of the reality television game show, The Amazing Race Vietnam.
-It featured ten teams of two race around Vietnam for 300 million₫.
+The Amazing Race Vietnam: Cuộc đua kỳ thú 2012 is the first season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
+It featured ten teams of two in a race around Vietnam for 300 million₫.

 The program premiered on VTV3 and aired every Friday primetime (8:00 p.m.
 UTC+7) from 18 May to 10 August 2012.

 The first season was directed and hosted by Dustin Nguyen.
 He also served as an executive producer.

 Friends and actors Saettie Baggio and Thành Phúc were the winners of this season.

 Production

 Development and filming

 Filming was from 6 April 2012 to 5 May 2012.

 Ten teams of two with pre-existing were chosen to join the race of about one month.
 Thirteen episodes were ordered with seven pit stops to eliminate teams.
 It was also reportedly announced that it would be the first-time ever in Vietnamese television history a TV series would be broadcast in high definition.

 Route Markers were coloured orange and light green, whereas in the original the colour scheme is yellow and red.

+In an interview with Variety in 2025, Nguyen called the filming experience brutal due to the show having one-tenth of a budget compared to the American and Australian versions of the show leading to his dual role as host and director on account of limited personnel.